camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 Note: The interaction between the API Exposure Platform (Authentication Server) and the Entitlement Server is just an illustrative example, not a normative one.
 The Entitlement Server MUST validate the temporary token when performing a TS.43 operation like GetPhoneNumber, VerifyPhoneNumber, GetSubscriberDeviceInfo or AcquireOperatorToken.

 The above flow example assumes a use case where Consent is not required, such as legitimate interest.
-In this case, the Operator Token is used for 'silent' authentication of the User (i.e. with no User interaction), where the API consumer has already obtained the temporary token from the Entitlement Server using EAP-AKA SIM-based authentication, which is transparent to the User.
+In this case, the Operator Token is used for 'silent' authentication of the User (i.e. with no User interaction), where the API Consumer has already obtained the temporary token from the Entitlement Server using EAP-AKA SIM-based authentication, which is transparent to the User.

 #### Client Credentials